War on I-4: Trophy series results

 UCF clinched the first academic year's overall title with an AAC women's golf championship on April 18, 2017.
 The 2016–17 competition ended on May 20 with a 3–2 Knights victory in a baseball game, making the final point total 51 points to 33 points for UCF.

 On April 17, 2018, the Knights clinched the overall title for the second consecutive year, again in the AAC women's golf championship.
-UCF finished second in the event, while USF finished ninth.
-The series concluded on May 13 with UCF placing higher than USF in the 2018 American Athletic Conference outdoor track and field competition and led to a final series score of 49–35 for UCF.
+UCF finished second in the event, while South Florida finished ninth.
+The series concluded on May 13 with UCF placing higher than South Florida in the 2018 American Athletic Conference outdoor track and field competition and led to a final series score of 49–35 for UCF.

 UCF clinched the overall title for the third straight year on April 7, 2019, with a 5–0 victory in baseball, the earliest clinch in the competition's history.
-The series concluded on May 12 with UCF placing higher than USF in the American Athletic Conference women's outdoor track and field competition, making the final score 70–14 in favor of the Knights, the largest margin of victory in the competition's history.
+The series concluded on May 12 with UCF placing higher than South Florida in the American Athletic Conference women's outdoor track and field competition, making the final score 70–14 in favor of the Knights, the largest margin of victory in the competition's history.

 The 2019–20 edition ended in March due to spring sports being canceled because of the COVID-19 pandemic.
-UCF led the series 36–9 at the time of the cancellation[8] and was awarded the victory for the season, even though the schedule was not complete and UCF did not meet the point thresholds for winning in a normal season.
+UCF led the series 36–9 at the time of the cancellation and was awarded the victory for the season, even though the schedule was not complete and UCF did not meet the point thresholds for winning in a normal season.
 This marked UCF's fourth-consecutive win in the War on I-4.